It's just a matter of time before they name a syndrome after me.

-Surly Sue retired in 2019 at 67 to join the world of balance rehab after a research hospital told her she needed an autopsy to really know what was wrong with her.
-We think Sue’s 2017 heart bypass messed up the gyroscopes in her 3rd eye.
-Since then, Sue has been clawing her way through months of vestibular rehab therapy to exorcise that monkey mind.
-A determined and heroic Surly Sue is pictured here with her home therapist, Uncle Brenda.
+Sue retired in 2019 at 67.
+Since then, Sue has been clawing her way through months of vestibular rehab therapy.
+A determined and heroic Sue is pictured here with her canine therapist, “Uncle Brenda.”

-MRI, DAT, EMG and favorite ENT tests left her with 2 weeks of intense tinnitus and a bad attitude noted on her report.
-However, Surly Sue was fortunate to find a dedicated balance therapist AND a realistic anxiety therapist to help her keep what she has left.
-Due to drug sensitivity, Surly Sue is unable to take meds for her anxiety since most of them list “dizziness” as their first side effect.
-Why can’t there be a pill for dizziness?
-And yes, Sue is working on her mindfulness, which she calls the “Foreverness of Now”.
+Sue endured a long list of inconclusive scans.
+MRI, DAT, EMG and ENT tests left her with 2 weeks of intense tinnitus and a bad attitude noted on her report (hence the nickname, “Surly Sue”).
+However, Sue was fortunate to find a dedicated balance therapist and a realistic anxiety therapist to help her.
+Due to drug sensitivity, Sue is unable to take meds for her anxiety since most of them list “dizziness” as their first side effect.
+Sue is working on her mindfulness, which she calls the “Foreverness of Now.”

-Thank you, VEDA for your outreach, your forums, your specialist contacts and your courageous members, who are on similar journeys through this maze of invisible vestibular madness and dizziness.
+Thank you, VeDA for your outreach, your forums, your specialist contacts and your courageous members, who are on similar journeys through this maze of invisible vestibular madness and dizziness.
 Any help, advice or recommendations are welcome – email [email protected]

 Written by her wife of 30 years, Lissa Flock

-Edited by Surly Sue 5/3/2020
+Edited by Sue 5/3/2020